amoga-org/claude-usage/README.md

 ## Requirements

 - macOS 13.0 or later
-- Xcode Command Line Tools (for Swift compiler)
+- Xcode Command Line Tools (for building from source)

-## Download Pre-built App

-Download the latest release from the [Releases](../../releases) page:
-1. Download `ClaudeUsage.dmg`
-2. Open the DMG file
-3. Drag `ClaudeUsage.app` to your Applications folder
-4. Launch from Applications

 ## Building from Source